Thomas-A-Reinert/acf-animatecss/README.md

 == Description ==

-ACF field to catch settings for Animate.css like effect to use, animation speed and start delay.
+Advanced Custom Fields (ACF) field to catch settings for Animate.css like effect to use, animation speed and start delay.

-For Animate.css options see https://github.com/Thomas-A-Reinert/acf-animatecss and https://github.com/daneden/animate.css
+For Animate.css options see https://daneden.github.io/animate.css/ and https://github.com/daneden/animate.css

+Notice: This Addon does not enqueue Animate.css - yet.
+Maybe in a later version.

 ## Compatibility

 This ACF field type is compatible with:
+* Up to WordPress 5.2.2
 * ACF 5 (Tested with 5.8.2)

 ## Installation